 If your cruise vacation includes a trip to the beach, be sure to read 6 Items To Absolutely Include On Your Family’s Caribbean Cruise Packing List.
 As far as our favorite cruise accessories for fun times at the beach and pool, these are some of our favorites:

-We always pack our own swim vests.
 Although some cruise ships will provide vests for onboard use, you won’t necessarily find them at public beaches or day resorts.
 You will see lots of folks with the traditional arm float bands, but I always feel more secure with an actual vest.

 Basically, you can never have too many swim goggles!
 They often get lost or forgotten.
 Or, mysteriously float away in the ocean.
 And, if you wait to get them while you are away from home, you will pay much higher prices.
 I always get packs of multiples.